Monash-FIT3170/CUMA/README.md

 # Updating the Repository

 **IMPORTANT:** After pulling updates from the repository, always run `npm install` in the root directory.
-This is to ensures that any new or updated node modules are properly installed.
+This is to ensure that any new or updated node modules are properly installed.
 Failure to do so may result in missing dependencies and application errors.

 # Handover Documentation